bensheldon/good_job/README.md

 GoodJob is a multithreaded, Postgres-based ActiveJob backend for Ruby on Rails.

+Inspired by [Delayed::Job](https://github.com/collectiveidea/delayed_job) and [Que](https://github.com/que-rb/que), GoodJob’s design principles are:

+- Stand on the shoulders of ActiveJob.
+For example, [exception](https://edgeguides.rubyonrails.org/active_job_basics.html#exceptions) and [retry](https://edgeguides.rubyonrails.org/active_job_basics.html#retrying-or-discarding-failed-jobs) behavior.
+- Stand on the shoulders of Ruby on Rails.
+For example, ActiveRecord ORM, connection pools, and [multithreaded support](https://guides.rubyonrails.org/threading_and_code_execution.html) with [Concurrent-Ruby](https://github.com/ruby-concurrency/concurrent-ruby).
+- Stand on the shoulders of Postgres.
+For example, Advisory Locks.
+- Convention over simplicity over performance.

 ## Installation

 Add this line to your application's Gemfile: